ansible/ansible-ai-connect-service/README.md

    > Skip this step if you already created the application.

-   > Before running this step, make sure you set the `SOCIAL_AUTH_GITHUB_KEY` and `SOCIAL_AUTH_GITHUB_SECRET` environment variables for VSCode connection.
+   > Before running this step, make sure you set the `SOCIAL_AUTH_GITHUB_KEY` and `SOCIAL_AUTH_GITHUB_SECRET` environment variables for VS Code connection.

     ```bash
     make create-application